deskdaniel/Pokemon-checker/README.md

 - tqdm

 ## Usage
 Clone repository and run `pip install -r requirements.txt`.
 Project has built-in database of Pokemon up to 9th generation.
-You use the program with `main.py`.
+You use the program with symbolic link `main`.
 The program will then instruct you on further usage.

 ## Notes
 - Program works offline, using included database.